 9. Seek role models

 When you’re going through your teen years, sometimes it can all seem like a bit of a black hole.
 It’s made even worse if you’re struggling with your identity or being bullied.
-This is why it is important to seek our positive role models to show you that plenty of people have been where you are right now and have managed to overcome it.
-For celebrity stories, click here.
-For other stories, click here.
+This is why it is important to seek out positive role models to show you that plenty of people have been where you are right now and have managed to overcome it.

 10. Lean on us

-We are one of the UK’s largest anti-bullying charities and we are always here for you.
-If you need any help or a push in the right direction, please do not hesitate to contact us via our website at www.DitchtheLabel.org.
+We are one of the largest anti-bullying charities and we are always here for you.